minamarin/component_suggestion_tool/README.md

 ### IF IN CASE OF ABNORMAL SITUATION (Edge Cases):
 - Text input over 500 words → Alert: word count exceeded
 - Too many components →　scrollable
+- If no components found →　Alert: no components found